-The physical characteristics of Alaskan Arctic ecosystems arise from the larger context of their geography within the landbound Arctic region above 66.33 degrees North latitude, which include the extreme seasonality of sunlight (full sun 24 hours in summer, full darkness 24 hours in winter) and the presence of sea ice.
-Seasonally, winter darkness is associated with extreme cold and relatively calm weather, while light summers are cool, damp, and foggy, with more frequent rain and snow than winter.
-The Arctic

-Ocean itself is the world's smallest ocean at just over 14 million square km (a figure which includes the Barents, but not the Bering Sea, and represents an area approximately 1.5 times the size of the USA), and has limited exchange with the global ocean because it is surrounded by land masses with relatively shallow continental shelf less than 500 m deep along its entire margin.
-This unique "Mediterranean" sea is therefore strongly affected by land influences, including freshwater runoff (10% of worldwide runoff into 3% of total oceanic area) and the high pressure atmospheric systems and extreme cold associated with continental land masses, both of which contribute to ice formation.
-Another significant input into the Arctic Ocean arrives through the Bering Strait in the form of cool, low salinity Bering Sea water, which affects ecological dynamics in the Alaskan Arctic.
-However, 75% of the exchange between oceans occurs in the eastern Arctic with the Atlantic, with warm, high salinity water incoming and cold, lower salinity water outgoing through Fram Strait (Codispoti et al.1991, Niebauer 1991, CIA World Factbook 2008).
+The physical characteristics of Alaskan Arctic ecosystems arise from the larger context of their geography within the landbound Arctic region above 66.33° North latitude, which includes the extreme seasonality of sunlight (i.e., full sun 24 hours each day in summer, full darkness 24 hours each day in winter) and the presence of sea ice.
+Seasonally, winter is associated with extreme cold and relatively calm weather, while summers are cool, damp, and foggy, with more frequent rain and snow than winter.
+The Arctic Ocean is the world's smallest ocean at just over 14 million square km (a figure which includes the Barents, but not the Bering Sea, and represents an area approximately 1.5 times the size of the U.S.) and has limited exchange with the global ocean because it is surrounded by land masses with a relatively shallow continental shelf less than 500 m deep along its entire margin.
+This unique "Mediterranean" sea (i.e., enclosed by land) is therefore strongly affected by land influences, including freshwater runoff (10 percent of worldwide runoff into 3 percent of total oceanic area) and the high pressure atmospheric systems and extreme cold associated with continental land masses, both of which contribute to ice formation.
+Another significant water input into the Arctic Ocean arrives through Bering Strait in the form of cool, low salinity Bering Sea water, which affects ecological dynamics in the Alaskan Arctic.
+However, 75 percent of the exchange between oceans occurs in the eastern Arctic with the Atlantic, with warm, high salinity water incoming and cold, lower salinity water outgoing through Fram Strait (Codispoti et al.1991; CIA World Factbook 2008; Niebauer 1991).